-The Federal Ministry of the Interior, Building and Community (BMI) is responsible for drawing up maritime spatial plans for the German Exclusive Economic Zone (EEZ) in the North and Baltic Sea.
+Since December 2021 the Federal Ministry of Housing, Urban Development and Building (BMWSB) is responsible for drawing up maritime spatial plans for the German Exclusive Economic Zone (EEZ) in the North and Baltic Sea.
 These plans are setting objectives (legally binding) and principles (guidelines that need to be particularly considered, e.g. in a decision process on licensing, when taking into account relevant interests) of spatial planning with regard to